cpske/ISP/logging/logging-practice.md

 title: Logging Practice
 description: Practice using Python logging
 ---
+This exercise shows how to configure loggers and log handlers.
+The goal is to understand how you can configure loggers so that messages are recorded in different places (different handlers) and configure how much detail gets logged (log level and formatter).

 Create a project named `logging` containing a file `example.py`.
 In `example.py` do the following.